-The Town of Cambridge will be hosting the 2nd Annual "Canines of Cambridge" event on Sunday 22 March from 11am - 2pm.
+The Town of Cambridge invites you to the second annual "Canines of Cambridge" event on Sunday 22 March from 11am - 2pm.

 There will be food, rides, a photo booth, live entertainment, prizes plus expert demonstrations and services for the two legged and the four legged revellers.